Monday, September 13, 2010

 DC: I understand that the paintbrushes weren't your initial proposal.
 What were your earlier ideas, and how did this commission evolve?

-These projects usually stimulate many approaches.
+DO: These projects usually stimulate many approaches.
 Some of them are found economically unrealistic.
 It is always a process of elimination in order to find a comfort zone.

 In the early '40s as a child, I was easily attracted to roadside spectacles.
 They were my introduction to art.
 I couldn't get enough of the Sherwin-Williams paint sign showing the endless flow of color over the globe.
 I love having a work in Las Vegas, the land of spectacles.